Eccenux/nvm-node-up/docs/install.md

 ### Creat your profile

-Check if you already have a generic PS profile:
+Check if you already have a generic PS profile (execute this in Powershell as from your standard user account):
 ```powershell
 dir "$HOME\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1"
 ```